luzai/NetworkCompress/README.md

 ## TODO list:
+@miibotree
+- [ ] Consider wider a layer whose successor is skip structure.
+- [ ] Weight intialization of skip.
+- [ ] The propobility of adding Maxpooling layer inversely propto depth (constrain the number of MaxPooling layers)
+- [ ] The ratio of widening propto depth
+- [ ] Propobility of 5 mutation operations
+- [ ] group rand select in [1,2,4,8], initialize the weights.
+- [ ] BN? and ReLU

 - [ ] wider_conv, deeper_conv
     - [ ] New compy weight method 'Resize3D'(numpy?)
     - [ ] Dropout